Arnold Klein: Michael Jackson

-Klein served as the dermatologist for Michael Jackson.
-Following Jackson's death, Klein claimed to be a sperm donor, but stated that he did not believe he was the biological father of Jackson's children.
-However, Klein had multiple health problems such as multiple sclerosis, which would've prevented him from donating sperm as sperm donors are not allowed to donate if they have genetic disorders or other medical concerns.
+Klein served as the dermatologist for singer Michael Jackson from 1983 to 2009.
+Klein diagnosed Jackson with discoid lupus erythematosus and vitiligo in the 1980s.
+In the 1990s, Klein became closely involved in Jackson's personal life after asking his nursing assistant, Debbie Rowe, to look after the singer.
+Rowe, a nurse at Klein's Beverly Hills office, later became the mother of Jackson's two eldest children, Prince Jackson and Paris Jackson.

+Following Jackson's death in 2009, Klein publicly addressed speculation that he was the biological father of the children during an interview on Larry King Live.
+Klein stated, "Michael loved those children as a father.
+Those children loved him as a father."
+When Larry King asked whether he had donated sperm, Klein responded: "Once, to a sperm bank … I think to the best of my knowledge, I'm not the father."
+He further said that the matter was private and "not to be discussed who the father is over national television."

+Klein told King he was working to mitigate the visible effects of Jackson's plastic surgery ahead of the singer's planned This Is It residency, stating: "He had scarring from having a lot of cosmetic surgery. … I was rebuilding his face so he looked much more normal."
+After Jackson's death, Klein was subpoenaed by the California Medical Board and investigated by the D.E.A. for allegedly overprescribing Demerol to Jackson.
+Although he was cleared of any criminal wrongdoing and Jackson's physician Conrad Murray was convicted of involuntary manslaughter, the resulting publicity damaged Klein's practice and contributed to his eventual bankruptcy.
+However, he maintained a clinic in Beverly Hills until his death in 2015.

 Board memberships

 In August 1985, Klein joined the board of the National AIDS Research Foundation (NARF).
 A month later, the Foundation merged with the AIDS Medical Association and are now known as amfAR.

-As of 2012, Klein was also a member of the Advisory Board of the AIDS Services Foundation Orange County, now known as Radiant Health Centers.

 Over the next two decades, they additionally established the Elizabeth Taylor AIDS Foundation and Art for AIDS in Orange County.

 In 2007, Klein founded The Elizabeth Taylor Endowment for the UCLA CARE Center, a facility that focuses on advancing HIV/AIDS research and treatment.
 In the November 2008 issue of L'Uomo Vogue, in an article related to AIDS in Africa, it was reported that Klein and the organizations which he founded have raised in excess of $274 million for HIV research and care.

 Klein served as a trustee to various boards of directors, some of which included the Jennifer Jones-Simon Foundation and The Hereditary Disease Foundation.
 Klein, alongside his friend Frank Gehry, helped the foundation to raise funds and awareness for inherited diseases.
+As of 2012, Klein was a member of the advisory board of the AIDS Services Foundation Orange County, now known as Radiant Health Centers.

 Klein also co-founded the Rose Tarlow-Arnold W. Klein Breast Cancer Foundation at UCLA which provides breast cancer treatment for individuals who are unable to afford it.